eversonfilipe/bash-boilerblate-stdy/README.md

 # bash-boilerblate-stdy
-This repository is the result about the start of my studies about "Boilerplate" and it's elements.
+This repository is the result about the start of my studies about Bash & "Boilerplate" and it's elements.